kagangtuya-star/phils-pf2e-ai-translator-cn/README.md

 * **Batch Translation:** Translate multiple pages at once.
 * **Glossary Support:** Automatically generates a glossary of names and terms to ensure consistent translation across pages.
 * **Smart Paste:** Automatically finds and extracts the JSON code block from the AI response.
+* **Official Translation Integration:** Checks the installed German Pathfinder 2e system module for existing translations to ensure consistency with official terms.
 * **Context-Aware:** Preserves HTML formatting and links safely.

 ## 📦 Installation